 > }'

-Source objects may not be immediately readable after creating a connection; Polytomic may take a few moments to cache source schemas after creating a connections.
+Polytomic may take a few moments to cache source schemas after a new Connection is created.

 $curl --request POST \